-The community participation with the schools is mainly maintained by the local governing bodies like Gram Pradhan or Ward Parshad.
-The involvement through self-help groups, private sector corporate social responsibility and initiatives like Vidyanjali is also facilitating participation to some extent.
-School-community relationship with schools could be nourished by encouraging more community collaboration across all these groups.
+The level of community participation varies across different stakeholder groups.
+This is mainly being facilitated through the involvement of local governing bodies like Gram Pradhan or Ward Parshad.
+The involvement through self-help groups, corporate social responsibility and initiatives like Vidyanjali, is also facilitating participation partially.
+More community involvement is essential across all these groups for enhancing the quality of education.